 • Pull off the old gasket.
 If it’s stuck, you can use a utility knife or similar tool to gently pry it loose.

-6. Clean the Area: Clean any hard water residue from the flush valve opening and the bottom of the tank to ensure a good seal for the new gasket.
+• Clean any hard water residue from the flush valve opening and the bottom of the tank to ensure a good seal for the new gasket.

-7. Install the New Gasket: Place the new gasket over the flush valve opening.
+• Place the new gasket over the flush valve opening.
 It should fit snuggly and might need to be gently stretched to pull it on.
 Make sure it's evenly pulled on all the way to create a watertight seal.

 8. Reattach the Tank to the Bowl